 He hiked from Kennedy Meadows in California to the Oregon border on his dad’s PCT thru-hike in 2000 before returning to high school in the fall, and carried one of the first prototype SMD packs on one of his own backpacking adventures in 2003.

 Now that Brandon has his own family who enjoys the great outdoors as much as he does, they can be found hiking or camping throughout Oregon.
-One of his four-year old son’s favorite activities is running around barefoot and sitting in mud puddles, showing great potential as a future thru-hiker!
+One of his son’s favorite activities is running around barefoot and sitting in mud puddles, showing great potential as a future thru-hiker!

 If you have called or emailed Six Moon Designs, it’s likely you have worked with Brandon.
-The father/son team not only work well together, they continue to roll-model a successful family owned and operated business.
+The father/son team not only work well together, they continue to role-model a successful family owned and operated business.